memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 YIELD *;
 ```

-Using the GCN layers we got 80% accuracy on the test data.
-When we replaced
+Using the GCN layers, we got 80% accuracy on the test data.
+When we replaced GCN
-GCN layers with dense layers, the accuracy drops to 53%.
+layers with dense layers, the accuracy drops to 53%.

-Our training set consists only of 140 nodes so it's a relatively small set
+Our training set consists only of 140 nodes, so it's a relatively small set and
-and it shouldn't come as a surprise that most models would struggle to learn
+it shouldn't come as a surprise that most models would struggle to learn
 something useful from it.
-Even though our GCN model used a training set of the same size, it adds the
+Even though our GCN model used a training set of the
-information about the node's neighborhood which drastically improves our results.
+same size, it adds the information about the node's neighborhood, which
+drastically improves our results.

 ### Conclusion

-Graphs provide a great amount of information that can definitely be useful for
+Graphs provide a significant amount of information that can definitely be useful
-machine learning models for some classic problems like classification.
+for machine learning models for some classic problems like classification.
+We
-We can also use them to solve some problems unique to the graph-structured data.
+can also use them to solve some problems unique to the graph-structured data.
 Examples of this would be:
-* Link prediction - inferring missing or finding hidden relationships between entities
+* Link prediction - inferring missing or finding hidden relationships between
+  entities
 * Community detection - inferring communities or clusters of nodes
 * Graph classification - classifying the graph as a one single unit

-We definitely recommend you to read "[Knowing Your Neighbours: Machine Learning on Graphs](https://medium.com/stellargraph/knowing-your-neighbours-machine-learning-on-graphs-9b7c3d0d5896)"
+We recommend you to read "[Knowing Your Neighbours: Machine Learning on Graphs](https://medium.com/stellargraph/knowing-your-neighbours-machine-learning-on-graphs-9b7c3d0d5896)"
-to get a nice overview of the machine learning using graphs.
+to get a nice overview of machine learning using graphs.

 Also, we encourage you to visit [StellarGraph's site](https://www.stellargraph.io/).
-It's a great library that is constantly being improved following the latest
+It's a great library that is continuously being improved following the latest
 innovations in machine learning.
-The most important thing is the great
+The most important thing is the excellent
 integration with the TensorFlow enabling you, if you are already familiar with
 machine learning, to start immediately experimenting with models that use
 graphs.

-The field is relatively new and more useful applications alongside performance
+The field is relatively new, and more useful applications alongside performance
-improvements are guranteed to come.
-At Memgraph we're aware of the potential of
+improvements are guaranteed to come.
+At Memgraph, we're aware of the potential
-the machine learning applied to graphs and we're always open to any suggestions
+of the machine learning applied to graphs, and we're always open to any
-that would make our database better to use in the said field.
+suggestions that would make our database better to use in the said field.